aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 Event Handler supports built-in request and response validation using [Standard Schema](https://standardschema.dev){target="_blank"}, a common specification supported by popular TypeScript validation libraries including [Zod](https://zod.dev){target="_blank"}, [Valibot](https://valibot.dev){target="_blank"}, and [ArkType](https://arktype.io){target="_blank"}.

 !!! note "Body validation is limited to JSON-serializable values"
     Standard Schema validators operate on JavaScript values, not raw bytes.
-For body validation, Event Handler deserializes the body before passing it to your schema: `application/json` content is parsed as an object, all other content types are passed as a plain string.
+For body validation, Event Handler deserializes the body before passing it to your schema: `application/json` content, and any content type with a `+json` structured syntax suffix (e.g. `application/vnd.api+json`, `application/problem+json`), is parsed as an object.
+    All other content types are passed as a plain string.
 Binary data, streams, and other non-serializable response types cannot be validated.

 #### Validating requests